esciencecenter-digital-skills/workshop-metadata/ds-reproducible/setup.md

 For this workshop you need a laptop and access to the internet.
-Bring a coding project in R or Python, be it a few lines of code or a larger piece of software.
+Choose one of your coding projects in R or Python, be it a few lines of code or a larger piece of software.
+Make sure you have uploaded the code to GitHub!